UweKrueger/volvox/doc/FirstSteps.md

 Furthermore calculating the sum of squares might overflow (i.e. become greater than the maximum supported `real` value) even if none of the three sides of the triangle would.
-For this reason there is a special function `hypot` to calculate the hypotenuse.
+For this reason there is a special function `hypot` to calculate the hypotenuse that avoids this overflow.

 The file [`hypot4.vx`](examples/hypot4.vx) includes these changes.